The Wonder

 89

-5. Wanting to be sharp is keeping me from appreciating your view.
+5. Wanting to appear smart is keeping me from appreciating your view.

 6. I need to watch out for the temptation to be pushy or stubborn.